agnwinds/python/docs/rst/parameters/Homologous.autogen.rst

 **Unit:** Msol/yr

-**Value:** greater than 0
+**Values:** greater than 0

 **Parent(s):**
-  parameter_: One of the basic parameters for defining a hologous flow in Python
+  :ref:`parameter`: One of the basic parameters for defining a hologous flow in Python

 **File:** homologous.c